Warning! Anxiety Expands Unless You Do This…Jul 03, 2022

 Before long, everyday run-of-the-mill life was starting to feel overwhelming to him in a way it never had before.

-Fact: anxiety will take advantage of every opportunity you give it to expand until it has encroached upon every aspect of your life.
+FACT: Anxiety will take advantage of every opportunity you give it to expand until it has encroached upon every aspect of your life.

 I like to think of anxiety like an ant colony: a mass of hundreds of tiny worker ants doing their job so well that the colony keeps expanding until a new queen is created, and a territorial “ant war” erupts in which one side is overtaken.

 How does this happen in our minds and bodies?
 Well, when we begin to feel anxiety around a certain event, we tend to adopt an emotional “posture” that makes room for that event to intimidate us.
-Over time, this defensive and retreating mentality forces us to step further and further back, creating more and more space for other things to sneak in and intimidate us:
+Over time, this defensive and retreating mentality force us to step further and further back, creating more and more space for other things to sneak in and intimidate us:

 - Oh, you don’t mind being intimidated by this big speech?
 Let’s see if we can intimidate you with a small lecture.